Kyrie Irving: James Harden says he wants Brooklyn Nets team-mate on the court amid vaccination uncertainty

-Brooklyn Nets star James Harden says he's eager to have team-mate Kyrie Irving return to the court.
+James Harden says he is eager to have Brooklyn Nets team-mate Kyrie Irving return to the court.

-The Nets said on Thursday that Irving will be ineligible to play in Friday night's home preseason game against the Milwaukee Bucks due to New York's Covid-19 vaccination rules for indoor businesses.
+Irving was ineligible for Friday night's home preseason game against the Milwaukee Bucks due to New York's Covid-19 vaccination rules for indoor businesses.

 Mandates in New York prohibit unvaccinated individuals from working in or attending events at many indoor spaces, including entertainment venues.